Nmonchart

 • On Ubuntu, switch from bash to Korn shell: ksh

-On Ubuntu, run nmonchart as below: ./nmonchart samepleC.nmon
+On Ubuntu, run nmonchart as below: ./nmonchart sampleC.nmon

 Below are:

-1. The download details on the nmonchart .tar file (4 MB) including history of updates
+1. The download details on the nmonchart .tar file (4 MB), including the history of updates

 2. Gallery of the graphs produced (click on the small images for details)